Unmarried cohabitee wins Inheritance Act claim and recovers £160,000 from her late partner’s estate.

-Our client had been the long term partner of Mr S since the 1970s with whom she had borne six children.
-Mr S had previously had 6 children with his ex-wife, who he divorced in 1977.
+Our client had been the long term partner of Mr S since the 1970s and they had six children together.
+Mr S had previously had six children with his ex-wife, who he divorced in 1977.

-Mr S died in October 2009 leaving a Will dated 21 March 1963- i.e. pre-dating his divorce.
+Mr S died leaving a Will dated 21 March 1963 i.e. pre-dating his divorce.
 The divorce invalidated the gifts in the Will to his ex-wife so the estate passed in equal shares to the 11 children who survived him at the date of his death.
-Our client therefore received nothing from the estate, despite being entirely financially dependant upon him throughout their relationship and at the time of his death.
+Our client therefore received nothing from the estate, despite being entirely financially dependant upon him.

-The client initially instructed another firm to commence the court proceedings.
-They did so utilising a witness statement containing a number of inaccuracies.
-They also failed to plead the correct section of the 1975 Act and failed to join RS’s trustee in bankruptcy to the proceedings.
+The client initially instructed another firm of solicitors to commence the court proceedings.
+However the witness statement they prepared contained a number of inaccuracies.
+They also failed to plead the correct section of the Act and failed to join RS’s trustee in bankruptcy to the proceedings.

-The client decided to consult Slee Blackwell Solicitors following the withdrawal of public funding.
-Our specialist inheritance dispute lawyers quickly got to work and recognising the strengths of the claim (despite the problems) we agreed to pursue the inheritance claim under a no win, no fee agreement (CFA).
+The client decided to consult Slee Blackwell Solicitors following the withdrawal of legal aid.
+Our specialist inheritance dispute lawyers quickly got to work and recognising the strengths of the claim (despite the problems) we agreed to pursue the inheritance claim under a no win, no fee agreement.

-This case illustrates the importance of instructing solicitors who are specialist in contentious probate claims and inheritance disputes to ensure that you maximise the value of your claim and minimise the costs of pursuing it.
+This case illustrates the importance of instructing solicitors who are specialist in inheritance dispute claims to ensure that you maximise the value of your claim and minimise the costs of pursuing it.
 It is also a good example of the importance of getting all parties to engage in mediation early to ensure that costs are minimised so far as possible.

-If you are involved in an inheritance dispute and are looking for a specialist inheritance lawyer then give us a call on 0808 139 1606 or email inheritance solicitor Lee Dawkins at [email protected]
+If the issues raised in this case study ‘Unmarried cohabitee wins Inheritance Act claim’ are relevant to your own case and you are looking for an experienced inheritance lawyer then give us a call on 0808 139 1606 or email us at [email protected]